-The Rescue Rangers epic fancomic Of Mice And Mayhem puts the characters through about as many hardships as would be possible without betraying the essence of the original show and characters.
+The Chip 'n Dale Rescue Rangers epic fancomic Of Mice and Mayhem puts the characters through about as many hardships as would be possible without betraying the essence of the original show and characters.
 Against all odds, things work out for the best.

-Even with all the madness and downright cruelty in All He Ever Wanted, Austria was at the receiving end of some the worst abuse to the point of being forced to see his beloved Hungary raped by Prussia.
+Even with all the madness and downright cruelty in the Axis Powers Hetalia fanfic All He Ever Wanted, Austria was at the receiving end of some the worst abuse to the point of being forced to see his beloved Hungary raped by Prussia.
 He also happens to have one of the better endings compared to the other characters.

 The Hill of Swords ending has Shirou, after 5 seperate resummonings, and who knows how many years finally reuniting with Saber in Avalon.